TheShrD/TheShrD/README.md

 ## Hi there 👋
-How are you looking next to comnnect with you
+How are you looking next to connect with you
 <!--
 **TheShrD/TheShrD** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.